qianfeng2/detREC_program/simulation_script/README.md

 python codes/recombined_seqs.py 0 50 0 data/simulated_seqs.fasta
 ```

-Now you have simulated a number of sequences, sequence ID starts with "r_" are all generated recombinants, starts with "seq" are non-recombinants.
+Now you have simulated a number of sequences, sequence IDs start with "r_" are all generated recombinants, start with "seq" are non-recombinants.
 Afterwards you are able to proceed to the general recombination detection step with the help of [manual](https://github.com/qianfeng2/detREC_program).